-- Step 1: Undertake a desktop assessment to identify the WWTWs and industries whose effluent may negatively impact water quality of the estuaries (i.e., facilities situated as far away as 5km-10km away from an estuary). - Step 2: Request historical water quality data and/or incident reports from relevant authorities (for water quality trends and patterns) - Step 3: Initiate communications with the responsible authorities (i.e., WWTWs and industries personnel, municipal as well as Provincial DWS and DFFE Offices) - Step 4: Utilize tools such as Google Earth/ Pro /Google Earth Engine/Sentinel, ensuring the use of high spatial resolution (<10 m) satellite imagery, GIS, and remote sensing to pinpoint changes in land use (land-based catchment pollution that could be associated with changes in the quality of water) - Step 5: Conduct ground truthing to identify visible signs of water quality changes such as extremely foul odour, dead fish, loss of biodiversity in the estuary - Step 5: In undertaking the diagnostic assessment of the facility, consideration must be given to the below factors that tend to exacerbate the poor water quality:
+- Step 1: Undertake a desktop assessment to identify the WWTWs and industries whose effluent may negatively impact water quality of the estuaries (i.e., facilities situated as far away as 5km-10km away from an estuary). - Step 2: Request historical water quality data and/or incident reports from relevant authorities (for water quality trends and patterns) - Step 3: Initiate communications with the responsible authorities (i.e., WWTWs and industries personnel, municipal as well as Provincial DWS and DFFE Offices) - Step 4: Utilize tools such as Google Earth/ Pro /Google Earth Engine/Sentinel, ensuring the use of high spatial resolution (<10 m) satellite imagery, GIS, and remote sensing to pinpoint changes in land use (land-based catchment pollution that could be associated with changes in the quality of water) - Step 5: Conduct ground truthing to identify visible signs of water quality changes such as extremely foul odour, dead fish, algal blooms and loss of biodiversity in the estuary - Step 6: In undertaking the diagnostic assessment of the facility, consideration must be given to the below factors that tend to exacerbate the poor water quality: - The overall integrity and functioning of the WWTWs and industrial facilities; - Challenges associated with power cuts and failures; and - Land-based activities and the overall management of the catchment.
+Note: Malfunctioning pump stations may form part of direct pollutants to the watercourse and should be addressed as part of overall catchment management of pollution.